Application Guide for Students

-Who is eligible to apply?
+Who is eligible to participate?

-who are involved with, or have attended one or more workshops organized by communities like Rails Girls, Railsbridge, Black Girls Code, PyLadies, or similar initiatives.
+- who are involved with, or have attended one or more workshops organized by communities like Rails Girls, Railsbridge, Black Girls Code, PyLadies, or similar initiatives

-who have never participated in our program as a sponsored team before.
+- who have never participated in our program as a sponsored team before

 How much is the scholarship?

-What do you need to apply?
+What you need to apply

 A place to work

-You will need an environment beneficial to dedicating yourself to your project for 3 months.
-This could be your home, a co-working space, your current work office or a Coaching Company.
+You will need an environment suitable for working on your project for 3 months.
+This could be your home, a co-working space, your current work office or a coaching company.
 As long as you are safe and productive, you can choose where you will work.